-On today’s date in 1951, head of the Royal Commission on National Development in the Arts, Letters and Sciences Vincent Massey tabled a report for his Commission on Canadian Culture, in which he argued for increased government support of the arts.
+On today’s date in 1951, Vincent Massey, head of the Royal Commission on National Development in the Arts, Letters and Sciences, tabled a report for his Commission on Canadian Culture, arguing for increased government support of the arts.

 In 1977, Massey was depicted on a 12-cent stamp (SC #735) honouring Canadian-born governors-general, including Massey, Georges Philias Vanier, Daniel Roland Michener and Jules Leger.

 More recently, in 2002, Massey was featured on a 48-cent stamp marking the 50th anniversary of the first time a Canadian was appointed as Canada’s governor-general.